ARCT4430 Architectural Technology, Structures and Services

 - Students are able to (1) analyse specific parts of the NCC and its impact on complex building construction; (2) synthesise within the design and building process the various technical and construction systems involved in highly serviced buildings; and (3) critically analyse and report on buildings and systems and the interaction of diverse requirements.

-- Typically this unit is assessed in the following ways: (1) a diary/report to record and comment on the site visits; (2) compliance test; and (3) compliance report and accompanying set of drawings.
+- Indicative assessments in this unit are as follows: (1) a diary/report to record and comment on the site visits; (2) compliance test; and (3) compliance report and accompanying set of drawings.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.